deniseegohh/webtest/README.md

 ## **Features**
 1. **File Upload and Scanning**: Build a web interface that allows users to upload files and scan them using the [VirusTotal API](https://docs.virustotal.com/reference/overview).
 2. **Result Display**: Present the scan results dynamically and clearly on the webpage.
-3. **GenAI Integration**: Integrate with the GenAI to explain the results to a lay end user
+3. **GenAI Integration**: Integrate with a LLM to explain the results to a lay end user
 4. **Customizable Design**: Add enhancements or optimizations to showcase your skills.

 ---